 Is this the right programme for me?

 Medical Statistics, Epidemiology, and Health Data Science are closely related disciplines.
 We offer Master's degrees in each of these disciplines.
-Here are some of the differences in emphasis between the them:
+Here are some of the differences in emphasis between them:

 - MSc Health Data Science